August 19, 2022, 3:10 pm | Read time: 5 minutes

 2. Mix Rough with Soft Materials

-3. Involve Furniture with an Individual Touch
+3. Involve Furniture with a Personal Touch

-4. Special Lighting for Special Spaces
+4. Special Lighting for Special Rooms

 In terms of lighting, the industrial style fully aligns with original settings.
 Oversized industrial lights made of metal hang on heavy, coarse chains over the coffee table.